cosrayjamie/starfitter/README.md

 ===============================================================================================================
 Running star analysis for the first time:

 If you have found this file then you have passed the first test.
-There are many files in the starfitter directory so hopefully this outline will help future users get a general idea of how everything works.
-Please read the entire outline before running anything.
+There are many files in the starfitter directory so hopefully this outline will help future users get a general idea of how everything works and find pointing directions of TAx4 telescope mirrors.

-First run the command chmod +x compile.sh and then run compile.sh.
+First run the "command chmod +x compile.sh" and then run compile.sh.
 This will, as the name implies, compile all of the programs necessary to analyze star photographs.

-Once everything is compiled run reset.sh.
-Reset.sh clears prior results and creates mirror geometries via least squares optimization.
-The discriptions below by Stan are very informative and should be read prior to running reset.sh.
-It is important to note that reset.sh and process_results.sh, which reset.sh runs, require specific file paths.
-Before running these programs the file paths need to be changed to work on the computer being used.

-After you have done this you will have a bunch of results in the results directory.
-One should probably check process.log (in ~/starfitter) and summary.results (in ~/starfitter/results) to make sure everything worked properly.

-At this point, to further refine the results and gain information about error, you could run boot_results.sh.
-This program uses bootstrapping to find errors.
-Boot_results.sh uses new_starfitter, which requires a current mirror_geometry.dat file (probably with the contents of summary.results), mirror_geometry.tokuno, and .stars.txt files.
-If something goes wrong look at rejects.err to figure out what went wrong.
-The results are put into mirror_geometry.nparm.dat.
-To find the median and 95% confidence interval run boot_stats.
-The program run_boot.sh will run both programs.

-TAx4 is very simple to run.
-Essentially all you have to run is ./reset.sh and then ./process_TAx4.sh in order to get mirror geometry.
+Then run compileTAx4.sh.
+This will recompile transform.c and starfitter.c so that they will process TAx4 mirrors and use the new method that Stan, Jamie, and I developed.

+Next you run reset.sh.
+This will match stars to measured positions and produce ideal telescope geometries.

 -Josh Peterson